Is your mattress starting to sag, and you can’t afford to buy a new one?

 The most common material for bunkie boards is plywood.
 This is because it’s tough, light, and moisture-resistant.
 Strength will depend on the grade, which can vary from A to D. Try to buy one made from A-grade plywood.
 While it’s more expensive than other grades, it’s stronger and smoother to the touch.

-Bunkie boards made of solid wood are stronger than particle board or plywood.
+Bunkie boards made of solid wood are more robust than particleboard or plywood.
 However, they’re much heavier and harder to lift.
 They can also expand and contract depending on the weather, which means they might not fit your bed properly after prolonged use.

 Steel is by far the strongest and most expensive material for bunkie boards, but it doesn’t come in sheets.
 Instead, it comes as steel slats held together by a steel frame.
 While steel bunkie boards can hold the heaviest load and support active children, they are hard to move and lack ‘give’, which can cause damage to your mattress in the long run.